ScheerleJo/HTTP2MIDI/README.md

 However, it would be smarter to use a MIDI-Loopback adapter like [loopMIDI](https://www.tobias-erichsen.de/software/loopmidi.html) from Tobias Erichson.
 In a future version of this software, I want to eliminate the need for separate soft- or hardware by creating my own in software MIDI-Loopback.

+!
+The attribute "original Name" is just for me, so I dont have to look up the original Name of our local MIDI-Interface :D

 ## How it works

 The already mentioned concept is that the Webserver gets an HTTP-Request looking something like that: